 Internet Facing OpenCats: Google Dork

 OpenCats is an open-sourced applicant tracking system that is used to track job applicants.
-Versions before 0.9.4-3 suffer from a XML External Entity Injection vulnerability that allows unauthenticated job applicants to read files on the underlying operating system after uploading a resume with a docx or odt file extension.
+Versions before 0.9.4-3 suffer from a XML External Entity Injection vulnerability that allows unauthenticated job applicants to read arbitrary files after uploading a resume with a docx or odt file extension.

 Vulnerability Walk through